michahn01/markov_chain_weather_model/README.md

 Step 2) Open a terminal window.

-Step 3) Clone this repository inside any location of choice on your machine and enter the project directory by running the following two commands inside the terminal:
+Step 3) Clone this repository inside any location of choice on your machine and enter the project directory, by running the following two commands inside the terminal:
 ```
 git clone https://github.com/michahn01/markov_chain_weather_model